-Finding the best overdrive pedal for you isn't easy, given the sheer number of stompboxes on the market, but at their core, they all set out to achieve the same goal: to simulate the sound of a valve amp running at ear-splitting volumes, minus the tinnitus.
+Given the sheer number of stompboxes on the market, finding the best overdrive pedal for you isn't easy.
+At their core, though, they all set out to achieve the same goal: to simulate the sound of a valve amp running at ear-splitting volumes, minus the tinnitus.

 Overdrive pedals can also be used to boost an already cooking amp into further levels of saturation, or even other dirt pedals in a process known as 'stacking'.

-Many overdrive pedals also serve up a mid-frequency hump, as evidenced by the likes of Stevie Ray Vaughan, who used an Ibanez Tube Screamer to help his Fender combos cut through a band mix.
+Most overdrive pedals also serve up a handy mid-frequency hump, as evidenced by the esteemed likes of Stevie Ray Vaughan, who used an Ibanez Tube Screamer to help his Fender combos cut through a band mix.

 Ahead, you'll find our pick of the best drive pedals available today, from basic three-knob mini pedals to all-encompassing channel-switching beasts, spanning a range of gain levels in between.